Software apps and online services

 i2cdump –y 1 0x24 b

 This command reads all the registers in the touchpad and displays all the results in bytes.
-A basic touchpad will not have too many register and they will end up repeating further down the list.
+A basic touchpad will not have a lot of registers and they may end up repeating further down the list.
 Take note of the first 16 register values when the touchpad is idle.
 Next push and hold the left button and give the i2cdump command.
 Note which register changes and what value does it change to.
 Repeat this while holding down the right button.
 My example "simple" touchpad has the button values at register number 1.
 The left button gives a value of 0x03 when pushed and the right button gives 0x04.

 3V3 pad and GND pad to Teensy 3.3V and ground